-Phishing and spear phishing emails ultimately require the recipient to take some action.
-This will either involve you giving away personal information such as by logging in or registering with fake websites that take your personal data, or by allowing attackers to take what they want, for example by opening an attachment which installs malware designed to email or update data to a remote location.
+- Allowing attackers to take what they want, for example by opening an attachment which installs malware designed to email or update data to a remote location

-Many phishing and spear phishing attacks work well because people are led to believe that actions are required urgently.
+Many phishing and spear-phishing attacks work well because the emails lead people to believe that actions are required urgently.
 This urgency is only there to reduce the available thinking time.
-Things are seldom so urgent that common sense and due diligence need to be ignored; measure twice, cut once!
+Things are seldom so urgent that you need to ignore common sense and not exercise due diligence; measure twice, cut once!

 - Exercise caution when making personal information publicly available

 - Use effective Anti-Virus / Anti-Malware

 - Be vigilant when opening and reading emails

 - Avoid taking actions which deviate from standard established practices.
 More information is available here in Deviation from the norm